gerrili1996/gerrili1996.github.io/_pages/research.md

 The objective of distributionally robust decision-making is to enable informed decisions in uncertain circumstances when the assumed model or training environment does not align with the actual context in which the decision will be implemented.
 This situation often arises in scenarios with highly dynamic or non-stationary environments, or when training is limited to a simulated environment due to various constraints.
 Distributionally robust optimization (DRO) formulations rely on min-max games, where a manager engages in a game against a fictitious adversary to analyze the potential consequences of model inaccuracies.
 This methodology has a well-established history in the economics literature and control theory.
 Inaccuracies in probabilistic models can stem from incorrect likelihoods, misspecified actual outcomes, or both.
 Traditionally, these types of model inaccuracies have been addressed separately.
 My research aims to provide a **unified** perspective by incorporating the theory of **optimal transport with martingale constraints**.
 We try to encompass and extend existing DRO formulations while also introducing new ones.
 Moreover, our findings have also revealed that the incorporation of martingale constraints in conventional DRO models has far-reaching implications.

-- Unifying Distributionally Robust Optimization via Optimal Transport Theory  [Coming soon] <br>
+- Unifying Distributionally Robust Optimization via Optimal Transport Theory  [arxiv] <br>
   Jose Blanchet, Daniel Kuhn,  **Jiajin Li**$^\star$, Bahar Taskesen. <br>

 - Tikhonov Regularization is Optimal Transport Robust under Martingale Constraints [[arxiv]](https://arxiv.org/abs/2210.01413) <br>